w3c/wai-about-wai/_about/update.md

 ### Specific Invitations

 We are particularly seeking the following contributions:
-* EOWG (Accessibilty Education and Outreach Working Group) welcomes contributions on the next iteration of thre following resources.
+* EOWG (Accessibilty Education and Outreach Working Group) welcomes contributions on the next iteration of the following resources.
   * [How People with Disabilities use the Web (draft in progress)](https://deploy-preview-113--wai-people-use-web.netlify.app/people-use-web/) &mdash; complete drafts for review
   * [Easy Checks – A First Review of Web Accessibility (old version)](https://www.w3.org/WAI/test-evaluate/preliminary/) &mdash; in-progress
   * [Digital Accessibility Foundations / Introduction to Web Accessibility](https://www.w3.org/WAI/courses/foundations-course/) free online course &mdash; later in 2023